 - Ensure that jump boxes and build agents follow user management procedures, removing needed system users.

 - Do not generate or provide SSH key access to nodes to administrator user.
 If emergency access is necessary, use the Azure recovery process to get just-in-time access.

-Azure Active Directory has password policies that are enforced on the new passwords supplied by users.
+Microsoft Entra ID has password policies that are enforced on the new passwords supplied by users.
 If you change a password, validation of older password is required.
 Administrator reset passwords are required to be changed upon subsequent login.

 For wireless environments connected to the cardholder data environment or transmitting cardholder data, change ALL wireless vendor defaults at installation, including but not limited to default wireless encryption keys, passwords, and SNMP community strings.

 This architecture and the implementation aren't designed to do on-premises or corporate network to cloud transactions over wireless connections.
 For considerations, refer to the guidance in the official PCI-DSS 3.2.1 standard.

 Develop configuration standards for all system components.

 Implement the recommendations in the Azure security benchmark.
 It provides a single, consolidated view of Azure security recommendations, covering industry frameworks such as CIS, NIST, PCI-DSS 3.2.1, and others.
 Use Microsoft Defender for Cloud features and Azure Policy to help track against the standards.
 Azure security benchmark is the default initiative for Microsoft Defender for Cloud.
 Consider building additional automated checks in Azure Policy and Azure Tenant Security Solution (AzTS).